vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Configure Storage account

-Next, we configure our [Azure Storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+Next, we configure our [Azure storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).
+(If you don't have a Storage account, see [Create an Azure storage account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal).)

 The storage account stores the [stream offsets](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#stream-offsets) for our Event Hub's partitions.
 These offsets keep track of where the newest event is located, for each partition.

 Again, we need to get the connection string, which our Peakboard app will need later.
 To get this information, we go to *Sidebar > Security + networking > Access keys*.